axeluhl/sailing-analytics/wiki/projects/cloud-orchestrator.md

 Those hold the nodes responding to requests.
 In a replication cluster we usually want to have one for the "-master" URL that event administrators use

+### Volumes

+There are a number of disk volumes that are critical to monitor and, where necessary, scale.
+This includes:

+- Backup server (*/home/backup*)
+- Database server (*/var/lib/mongodb* and sub-mounts, */var/lib/mysql*)
+- Central Webserver (*/var/log/old*, */var/log/old/cache*, */var/www/static*, */var/www/home* hosting the git repository)

+Through the AWS API the read/write throughputs can be observed, and peaks as well as bottlenecks may be identified.
+At least as importantly, the file system fill state has to be observed which is not possible through the AWS API and needs to happen through the respective instances' operating systems.

+It shall be possible to define alerts based on file systems whose free space drops below a given threshold.
+Re-sizing volumes automatically may be an interesting option in the future.

 ### Alerts

 Alerts can be defined for different metrics and with different notification targets.
 SMS text messages and e-mail notifications are available.